DoTheEvo/selfhosted-apps-docker/borg_backup/readme.md

     └── docker
         ├── container-setup #1
         ├── container-setup #2
-        └── ...
+        ├── ...
 ```

 # The setup

 BorgBackup is installed directly on the host system.</br>
 A script is created that backs up the entire docker directory locally.</br>
-Cronjob is executing the script daily.
+Cronjob is executing this script daily.

 #### • Install BorgBackup